This guide to banking in Germany looks at the German banking system and what banking options there are for expats in Germany.

 You can open an account with a German bank by visiting one of their branches in person.
 Direkt banks and some of the larger standard banks allow you to start an account online, although you will have to provide a notarized copy of your identification along with copies of other documents.

-Documents to be provided include ID, proof of address and proof of immigration status.
+Documents to be provided include ID, proof of address, and proof of immigration status.
 Some German bank accounts require proof of employment status along with pay slips (or proof that you are a student if opening a student account) and a minimum initial deposit to open the account.
 See our guide to opening a bank account in Germany for more information.

-British banks in Germany
+Payment methods in Germany

 International transfers between banks in Germany and banks outside the EU/EEA will usually involve a charge which varies between banks.
-One option to reduce fees is to use an online money transfer company such as PayPal or Skrill.
+You will need to provide the International Bank Account Number (IBAN) and SWIFTBIC (Bank Identifier Code) for the bank that is receiving payment.
+One option to reduce fees is to use an online money transfer company such as:

 Both Deutsche Bank and Commerzbank have international arms that offer offshore banking.
 See our guide to offshore banking in Germany for more information.